elekere/elekere/README.md

 -->

 - 🔭 Currently working on web-based software projects.
-- 🌱 Learning more of Javascript -- intermediate/advanced level Javascript.
+- 🌱 Learning more of Javascript -- intermediate + advanced level Javascript.
 - 👯 Looking to collaborate on open-source projects.
 - 📫 How to reach me: elekere@outlook.com